Our Review Process

 Even though these plants are not technically a part of the pear genus, they are still referred to and included in that category.
 Both varieties are known to have certain benefits associated with diabetes.
 Prickly pear is a kind of cactus and is also deemed a superfood by some individuals.
 It might lower the blood sugar levels in a person living with diabetes type 2.
 However, the magnitude of studies associated with proving this fact is not large-scale enough to provide generalized results.

-Similarly, balsam pears may also be useful for a person with diabetes and it can help in the reduction of blood sugars.
+Similarly, balsam pears may also be useful for a person with diabetes and it can help in the reduce sugar level.
 Here, as well, further clinical studies might be important for better results.
+Also know about best medicine for diabetes in India.

 Pears can be incorporated into the daily diet and lifestyle of a person with diabetes with the help of several recipes.
 This fruit can be worked into a healthy and well-balanced diet